jasonkasih/Attack-navigator/README.md

 MITRE ATT&CK is a framework to classify and describe cybersecurity attacks based on real-world observations.
 It provides a common language that can be used by different groups inside a security organization to collaborate on security initiatives.

-This project can automatically build a pre-configured version of ATT&CK Navigator for you.
+This project can automatically build a pre-configured version of the ATT&CK Navigator for you.
 This is a static web application that can help you visualize the tactics and techniques inside the ATT&CK framework.
 It is essentially a reporting tool that supports custom annotations.

 At GitLab, our [Red Team](https://about.gitlab.com/handbook/security/threat-management/red-team/) uses this tool to keep track of which techniques we have previously emulated.
 However, anyone who is already leveraging the ATT&CK framework may find this project useful.